alankbi/detecto/README.md

 [![Documentation Status](https://readthedocs.org/projects/detecto/badge/?version=latest)](https://detecto.readthedocs.io/en/latest/?badge=latest)

-Detecto is a Python package that allows you to build fully-functioning computer vision and object detection models with 5 lines of code.
+Detecto is a Python package that allows you to build fully-functioning computer vision and object detection models with just 5 lines of code.
 Features include inference on still images and videos, transfer learning on custom datasets, serialization of models to files, and much more.

 Detecto is built on top of PyTorch, allowing an easy transfer of models between the two libraries.